KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-BirdOfTheDay by cgillinger](https://github.com/cgillinger/MMM-BirdOfTheDay)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Warning: No LICENSE file.
+1. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-3. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+3. Information: There are updates for 1 dependencie(s):
+   - node-fetch  ^2.6.1  →  ^3.3.2

 ### [MMM-birthdays by amitchone](https://github.com/amitchone/MMM-birthdays)